phile314/mcco-projects/project2/README.txt

 where PROG may be one of "parse-tdiag", "tc-tdiag", "tdiag2picture", "pp-picture"

 Render.sh can be used to run all sub-programs, create a latex document and run pdflatex on it.
 All results will be stored in the folder where the script is located in the subfolder "tmp".
 The result will be "tmp/input.pdf".
+This scripts requires bash and pdflatex must be in the path.

 $ render.sh <tdiag fike>